-Purevax RC is an associated vaccine containing live and inactivated components: a modified live feline herpesvirus (F2 strain) and a combination of two inactivated purified caliciviruses (FCV431 and FCVG1 strains).
-The vaccine consists of a freeze-dried pellet containing the active ingredients of feline viral rhinotracheitis and calicivirosis to be reconstituted with a solvent containing water for injection.
-The active ingredients of feline herpesvirus and caliciviruses are new strains in Europe.
+Purevax RCPCh is an associated vaccine containing live and inactivated components: a modified live feline herpesvirus (F2 strain), a combination of two inactivated purified caliciviruses (FCV431 and FCVG1 strains), a modified live Chlamydophila felis (strain 905) and a modified live infectious panleucopenia virus (strain PLI IV).
+The vaccine consists of a freeze-dried pellet containing the active ingredients of feline viral rhinotracheitis, calicivirosis, chlamydiosis and infectious panleucopenia to be reconstituted with a solvent containing water for injection.
+The active ingredients of feline herpesvirus, caliciviruses and Chlamydophila felis are new strains in Europe.
+The feline panleucopenia virus is already known, since they are components of the centralised vaccine Eurifel RCPFeLV.